Man hit crossing Lincoln street in January dies weeks later - NewsBreak

 Man hit crossing Lincoln street in January dies weeks later

-LINCOLN, Neb.
-(AP) — An 83-year-old man who was hit by a car while crossing a Lincoln street nearly seven weeks ago...northplattepost.com

-LINCOLN, Neb.
-(AP) — An 83-year-old man who was hit by a car while crossing a Lincoln street nearly seven weeks ago...northplattepost.com
+An 83-year-old man who was hit by a car while crossing a Lincoln street nearly seven-week ago has died from his injuries.

+The Lincoln Journal Star reports that Russell Boardman, of Lincoln, died last week.

+Police say Boardman was in a marked crosswalk as he walked across South Street around 5:30 p.m. on Jan.
+8 when he was hit by a car.

 Comments / 0